 What is this Development Impact Bond (DIB) about?

-The local NGOs have been carefully selected from a longlist of NGOs, based on the type and quality of educational services they offer.
-These NGOs run successful outcomes-based programmes and the DIB enables them to successfully scale up their interventions.
+The education providers were carefully selected from a longlist of NGOs, based on the type and quality of educational services they offer.
+These education providers had used good models and had proven track records – the DIB enabled them to successfully scale up their interventions.

-Why is a risk investor confident investing in this DIB?
+Why was an investor confident investing in this DIB?

 Does the DIB encourage private sector involvement in public services?